Female Genital Mutilation (FGM)

 Is FGM legal?

-FGM is illegal in many countries, including the US and UK.
+FGM is illegal in many countries, but laws and enforcement vary globally.

 Can FGM be reversed?

-Some forms of FGM can be surgically reversed.
+Some forms of FGM can be surgically reversed or repaired, but outcomes depend on individual circumstances.

-FGM is often performed on girls under the age of 15.
+FGM is often performed on girls from infancy to adolescence, with the exact age varying by culture and region.

 If you have any feedback, please get in touch.